ajpenalosa/Hangman-Game/README.md

 # Hangman-Game
 Homework 3 - JavaScript

+This is the original version of this game from the 2017 November - May cohort.

 Game Functionality

 When the page loads, an embedded YouTube video of the Pixar logo autoplays.
 The message to the right of the video pulses to grab the player’s attention: "Press any key to get started!"
 Once any key is pressed, the game begins.